Dow soars past the 30,000 mark for the first time

+The presidential transfer of power was approved Monday afternoon, through a letter General Services Administration head Emily Murphy sent to President-elect Joe Biden.
+The news broke Monday evening, and in response, Trump tweeted that he would approve the transition — but didn’t concede.

-The official transition process will allow the fledgling Biden administration to access public funds, plug into security briefings and gain access to the expertise of the federal bureaucracy.
+The administration’s approval of the transition appeared to rally investors’ confidence in the election results by Tuesday morning.
+The official process will allow the fledgling Biden administration to access public funds, plug into security briefings and gain access to the expertise of the federal bureaucracy.

 Investors also appeared to approve of Biden’s treasury nominee, Janet L. Yellen, who had served as the chair of the Federal Reserve from 2014 to 2018, leading the agency during the Obama and Trump administrations.

 November’s rally has been fueled by the political clarity brought by the presidential election, but also by multiple breakthroughs in the development of a coronavirus vaccine.
 On Monday, AstraZeneca joined Moderna, Pfizer and its German partner BioNTech in unveiling upbeat data about the effectiveness of its covid-19 vaccine candidate.
 The promising announcements have lifted investor sentiment and launched the Dow into double-digit growth for the month.

-But even as some of the most badly beaten stocks continue to build momentum on Wall Street, and as hopes for an end to the pandemic move closer to medical reality, many companies remain well below their prices before covid-19 took hold of the country.
+But even as some of the most badly beaten stocks continue to build momentum on Wall Street, and as hopes for an end to the pandemic move closer to medical reality, many companies remain well below their prices before the coronavirus took hold of the country.
 Health experts have warned that the winter months could bring another escalation of cases, and investors are bracing for further business disruptions.

 On Monday, public health officials reported 154,656 new infections, continuing a record high seven-day average of new cases.
 Hospitalizations, too, have never been higher, with more than 85,000 coronavirus patients admitted, rising 17 percent over the past week, according to Monday’s tally.
 Daily fatalities increased by more than 30 percent, all pointing to the pandemic intensifying heading into the holiday season.